Hagay-Ladany/MSMuTect-0.5-to-VCF/README.md

 6-output-filtered MSMuTect file together with your vcf (Logical T/F)

-7-Split multiAllelic loci in .vcf to single lines (Logical T/F) 8-keep only tumor alleles that contain novel variants(not seen in REF or Normal/
+7-Split multiAllelic loci in .vcf to single lines (Logical T/F)

+8-keep only tumor alleles that contain novel variants(not seen in REF or Normal)